skwee357/cassier/README.md

 cassier.locale(locale, obj)|string - Defines / changes / get locale.
 If no arguments given will return the current locale used.
 If only locale is given, will try to switch to this locale if possible (if not Error will be thrown).
 If both locale and obj given, defines a new locale and switches to it.

-cassier.formatNumber(value, decimal_digits, locale)|string - Formats a number using the formatting rules of given locale.
+cassier.formatNumber(value, locale)|string - Formats a number using the formatting rules of given locale.
 If no locale given - uses the currently active locale.
-If no decimal_digits given, will use 2 as fallback.

 cassier.formatMoney(amount, currency, locale)|string - Formats money using the formatting rules of given locale.
 If no locale given - uses the currency active locale.